Format-D/FormatD.Mailer/README.md

 given under `FormatD.Mailer.smtpTransport` to build the actual DSN and actual SmtpTransport object. `host` is mandatory, all other parts are optional.

+For special cases the automatic DSN construction can be omitted by passing the DSN directly at `Neos.SymfonyMailer.mailer.dsn`.

 ```
 Neos:
   SymfonyMailer: